celaut-project/celaut-architecture/definition.md

-# CELAUT: An architecture for software design and distribution

 CELAUT is a set of simple rules for software design and distribution.
 It is based on two main elements: nodes and services.

 ## Nodes